thisisWooyeol/thisisWooyeol/README.md

 I am Wooyeol Lee, a senior undergraduate student majoring in CS at **Seoul National University, South Korea**.

-I am interested in all technologies that integrate into our daily lives, including **AI, IoT, and Robotics**.
+I am interested in all technologies that integrate into our daily lives, including **AI, BioInformatics, and Robotics**.
 My goal is to **develop services that make everyday life more convenient**.
 If there's a skill that helps me achieve this goal, I'm always ready to **learn and dive deep** into it!

 I am constantly seeking opportunities to grow, so feel free to reach out!